-	Maintaining a high quality of life in the Valley is further enhanced by the presence of Aspen Valley Hospital, a full medical and surgical facility that is contracted with HSS, experts in providing surgical specialties.
+Maintaining a high quality of life in the Valley is further enhanced by the presence of Aspen Valley Hospital, a full medical and surgical facility that is also contracted with The Steadman Clinic, experts in providing orthopedic surgical specialties.
 AVH is a non-profit hospital that prides itself on a high level of compassionate patient care utilizing the latest in technology and procedures.
 It excels in providing all orthopedic services and offers the community a full array of specialists plus a dedicated birth center, rehabilitation therapies, a pain management department, and much more.
 Living is good with an emphasis on health here.

 The Roaring Fork Valley is home to hundreds of non-profit organizations focused on the environment, sustainability, animal welfare, human services, education, the arts, supporting local youth, all helping the communities-at-large, with many opportunities for volunteerism.